-- INCLUDE PRE IMPORT Report the images that completed phase 1 of an import. - INCLUDE TIR Report the images that true-image-recovery backups created. - LIST COMPLETE COPIES Do not report fragments of a duplicate copy that is still in process. - LIST OLD TO NEW Report images by oldest to newest date. - ONLY PRE IMPORT Report only the images that completed phase 1 of an import. - ONLY TIR Report only the images that true-image-recovery backups created.
+- INCLUDE PRE IMPORT Report the images that completed phase 1 of an import. - INCLUDE TIR Report the images that true-image-recovery backups created. - LIST COMPLETE COPIES Do not report fragments of a duplicate copy that is still in process. - LIST OLD TO NEW Report images by oldest to newest date. - NO VALIDATION Report images even if they have not been validated, either because they are still in process, or because of a job failure. - ONLY PRE IMPORT Report only the images that completed phase 1 of an import. - ONLY TIR Report only the images that true-image-recovery backups created.